JuniorIOT/GPS-Lora-Balloon-rfm95-TinyGPS/README.md

 ##Pin mapping
     Suggested pin mapping:
-    this new mapping puts the boards next to each other as shown in schema below, can be folded into compact stack with the 868 antenna outside the pile
+    this new mapping puts the boards next to each other as shown in schema below, can be folded into compact stack or embedded in a business card size
     -----------------------------------------------------------------------------
                             ║                 ║ USB to serial programmer
                             ║3.3 TX RX GND 5V ║ while programming, power comes